 Your home country most likely is identifiable to you.

 They provide some of the most beautiful and enlightening pictures our planet has produced.

 Click here for National Geographic online.
 Their home page alone can keep your mind exploring through video, photos and worldwide stories.

 Travel Photography Blogs

-While you are home-bound with illness you can follow someone else’s real life adventure through their photography blog.
-Usually you can sign up for FREE delivery to receive a blog to your email inbox.
+While you are home-bound with an illness you can follow someone else’s real-life adventure through their photography blog.
+Usually, you can sign up for FREE delivery to receive a blog to your email inbox.
 You will receive the latest blogs to help connect you to the outside world.

 A personal favorite – Piran Cafe.
 Bob Ramsak’s goal to visit all 195 countries recognized by the UN and then open a small seaside cafe has captured my attention.

 A favorite way to explore other cultures and countries.
 With the American obsession with movies, you will find a movie about any country you have an interest in.

 Movie watching is best done without commercials so you are not bombarded with that kind of distractions.
 Netflix and Amazon have made it easy to watch movies anytime you are restless and need an adventure.